explainers-by-googlers/scroll-triggered-animations/PROPOSAL.md

 ### `Animation.playState` & `Animation.currentTime`
 Giving `enableTrigger` the ability to call `pause()` will mean that `enableTrigger` will transition an animation from `idle` to
-`paused` playState, depending on its `animation-fill-mode`.
+`paused` `playState`, depending on its `animation-fill-mode`.
 This doesn't seem problematic.
 In fact, it seems to be a better alternative to having an animation which is in `idle` playState while maintaining visual effect.
 Similarly, `enableTrigger` will change the `currentTime` of an animation from `null` to zero.
-These seem quite resonable as they better reflect that the animation currently has a visual effect due to its `animation-fill-mode`.
+These seem  resonable as they better reflect that the animation currently has a visual effect due to its `animation-fill-mode`.

 ### once-type `AnimationTriggers`